flatironinstitute/stan-playground/docs/embed_examples/embed_example_2.md

+# Embed Example: Inline Code

 <script src="https://stan-playground.flatironinstitute.org/stan-playground-embed.js"></script>

-This is to demonstrate how to embed stan-playground in a markdown file that can be rendered on GitHub pages.
+This example demonstrates how to embed Stan Playground in a markdown file with inline Stan code and data.
+This can be rendered on GitHub pages.

 <stan-playground-embed>
 <iframe width="100%" height="700" frameborder="0"></iframe>